Potency AssaysSTATLIA MATRIX performs the three potency methods referenced in the USP 1032, 1033, 1034 and EP 5.3 guidelines.

 Use STATLIA MATRIX graphs and metrics of the data from a pool of your previously run assays to determine the stability and reliability of your potency test.
 The standard and unknown Fit RSSE distribution’s show the suitability of the test for reliable potency determinations.
 The red line shows the acceptance thresholds, either computed automatically by the software or set by the laboratory.
 The cumulative percentage of curves at each level of Fit RSSE is plotted on the right axis in green.

 The relative potencies (X-axis) versus their confidence limit ratios (Y-axis) are plotted for all unknowns (blue dots) in the pooled previously run assays.
-The log of the upper/lower confidence limits of the relative potency estimate (RP CL Ratio), determined using Monte Carlo estimations, show the reliability and stability of the relative potency results across the range of values tested.
+The log of the upper/lower confidence limits of the relative potency estimate (RP CL Ratio), determined using Monte Carlo estimations (see the Tech Note: Monte Carlo Method), show the reliability and stability of the relative potency results across the range of values tested.
 A rise in the RP CL Ratio at either end shows the limits of reliability for relative potency determinations.